 Manage the general use of the rock wall, develop and manage the challenge course, resource center and rental center by all users.
 Insure appropriate and safe use of the space and related equipment, showing particular concern for participant and public safety and instructional liability.
 Insure appropriate course curriculum or coaching methods are being utilized.

 Coordinate all users into a master schedule.
 Consult and advise users as needed regarding facility capability, activity coordination, equipment use, special events, changes or special needs.

 Oversee preparation of a monthly calendar of events for distribution to all user groups and the departments.

 Coordinate and supervise all special event activities as needed to include outside event rentals, conference groups, and other activities.
 Make recommendations as needed regarding program displacement, income potential and center needs.
 Coordinate with department staff for provision of services.

 In coordination with the Facility Manager, plan daily and preventive maintenance programs to insure the integrity of the space and related equipment

-Request approval of appropriate space needs, service requests, purchase orders or contracts with campus or other organizations for reservations, custodial maintenance or related supplies and
+Request approval of appropriate space needs, service requests, purchase orders or contracts with campus or other organizations for reservations, custodial maintenance or related supplies and services.

-Coordinate with other agencies, or when appropriate conduct safety inspections of the facility and
+Coordinate with other agencies, or when appropriate conduct safety inspections of the facility and equipment.

 Through consultation with facility managers, insure maintenance of a centralized inventory record of all equipment and maintenance logs.